JavaScript Interview Questions for Developers

 JavaScript is widely regarded as one of the most sought-after programming languages globally, owing to its broad adoption in both front-end and back-end frameworks and its ease of learning.

-According to the CoderPad 2023 Developer survey, JavaScript is THE most in-demand language among technical recruiters and hiring managers.
+According to the CoderPad 2024 Developer survey, JavaScript is the second-most in-demand language among technical recruiters and hiring managers.

 To evaluate the JavaScript skills of developers during coding interviews, we’ve provided realistic coding exercises and interview questions below.
 Additionally, we’ve outlined a set of best practices to ensure that your interview questions accurately assess the candidates’ JavaScript skills.